-High ambient temperatures have become a significant environmental factor in recent decades, directly affecting all biological processes in the body and causing numerous consequences on the functioning of living organisms [1, 2, 3].
-Due to climate change and global warming, the impact of high temperatures on growth, food consumption, muscle mass growth [1], bone mineralization, energy metabolism, and reproduction has become an important aspect of thermophysiology [4].
+High ambient temperatures have become a significant environmental factor in recent decades, directly affecting all biological processes in the body and causing numerous consequences for the functioning of living organisms [1, 2, 3].
+Due to climate change and global warming, the impact of high temperatures on body growth, food consumption, muscle mass growth [1], bone mineralization, energy metabolism, and reproduction has become an important aspect of thermophysiology [4].

-Exposure to high or low environmental temperatures and continuous exposure to light or darkness are considered environmental stressors to the body [5-8].
-In such conditions, a stressogenic reaction occurs, causing the neuroendocrine system response and particularly affecting the hypothalamus-pituitary axis [6, 9, 10].
-Earlier works showed that adrenocorticotropic (ACTH) [6, 11], somatotropic (GH) and mammotropic (PRL) [7] cells of the pituitary gland are most sensitive to this kind of stress reaction.

-Somatotropic (GH) cells synthesize and secrete growth hormone (GH) into the bloodstream, which is regulated by several circulating hormones and metabolites [12].
-The pulsation control of GH secretion and release into the pituitary portal system is regulated by hypothalamic neurons through the release of stimulatory GH-releasing hormone (GHRH) [12], or GH-inhibitory hormone, somatostatin (SRIH) [13].
-Growth hormone regulates numerous physiological functions, including protein synthesis, cellular proliferation, body growth [2, 14], neuroendocrine responses, behavior and metabolism through specific populations of neurons [15].
+Exposure to high or low environmental temperatures and continuous exposure to light or darkness are considered environmental stressors for the body [5-8].
+In such conditions, a stressogenic reaction occurs, causing the neuroendocrine system response and particularly affecting the hypothalamic-pituitary axis [6, 9, 10].
+Earlier studies showed that adrenocorticotropic [6, 11], somatotropic (GH), and mammotropic [7] cells of the pituitary gland are most sensitive to this kind of stress reaction.
+GH cells synthesize and secrete growth hormone into the bloodstream; its release is regulated by several circulating hormones and metabolites [12].
+The pulsatile control of GH secretion and release into the pituitary portal system is regulated by hypothalamic neurons through the release of stimulatory (GHRH) [12], or GH-inhibitory hormone, somatostatin (SRIH) [13].
+GH regulates numerous physiological functions, including protein synthesis, cellular proliferation, body growth [2, 14], neuroendocrine responses, behavior, and metabolism through specific populations of neurons [15].

 Current climate changes and global warming have also affected the Western Balkans and Southeastern Europe.
-It is expected that the average annual increase in temperature by 2035 in this region will be by 0.5-1°C, especially during the summer period [11].
-Having in mind that during summer, all animals and humans are subjected to longer or shorter periods of warm climate, we hypothesized that the exposure to high ambient temperatures might have a significant impact on the morphofunctional characteristics of GH cells.
-Therefore, this study aimed to elucidate the potential changes in the immunohistomorphometric characteristics of GH cells after shorter and prolonged exposure of animals to moderately elevated ambient temperature.
+It is expected that by 2035 the average annual temperature in this region will increase by 0.5-1°C, especially during the summer period [11].
+Having in mind that during summer all animals and humans are subjected to longer or shorter periods of warm climate, we hypothesized that their exposure to high ambient temperatures might have a significant impact on the morphofunctional Received • Примљено: May 14, 2025 Accepted • Прихваћено: May 28, 2025 Online first: May 30, 2025 characteristics of GH cells.
+Therefore, this study aimed to elucidate the potential changes in the immunohistomorphometric characteristics of GH cells after short-term and prolonged exposures of animals to moderately elevated ambient temperature.